yoanisgil/cartero/README.md

 After which the service documentation is available on `http://localhost:4000/doc`

-Documentation can always be regenreated with:
+Documentation can always be regenerated with:

     $ docker run --rm -v $(pwd):/srv/www yoanisgil/cartero npm run-script prestart